What's next: Health care 'vote-a-rama' and the end game

 It’s not certain, but the most prominent idea being floated right now is a "skinny repeal" bill that would eliminate Obamacare’s requirements that individuals buy insurance and employers provide it, along with the law’s medical device tax.

+The bill would be compiled through amendments in the "Vote-a-Rama," possibly in a substitute amendment at the end that's backed by Senate leaders.

 If the House passes the same skinny repeal bill as the Senate, it goes to the president’s desk, and it becomes law.
-This could cause some serious disruption — the Congressional Budget Office estimates 15 million fewer people would have insurance and premiums would shoot up 20 percent — and some Republicans sound wary about the idea.
+This could cause some serious disruption — the CBO estimates 15 million fewer people would have insurance and premiums would shoot up 20 percent — and some Republicans sound wary about the idea.

 Another possibility is that the House and Senate decide to go to conference to work out their differences on a broader replacement bill.
 Some Senators are already saying they might vote for a skinny repeal bill with this outcome in mind.
 Once the conference committee agreed on a bill, it would go to both the House and Senate for a vote with no further amendments.